awsdocs/iam-user-guide/doc_source/example_sts_Scenario_AssumeRoleMfa_section.md

 #### [ Python ]

 **SDK for Python \(Boto3\)**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/sts/sts_temporary_credentials#code-examples)\.
 Create an IAM user, register an MFA device, and create a role that grants permission to list Amazon S3 buckets\.
 The user has rights only to assume the role\.

 ```